Operating systems

 DMA control protocol (what actually happens)

 1) Driver writes descriptor entries (address, length, flags, ownership).
-2) Driver rings a doorbell register so the DMA engine starts.
-3) DMA engine fetches descriptors over the bus (AXI read on SoC, MRd/CplD pair on PCIe).
+2) Driver rings the doorbell register to start DMA.
+3) DMA engine fetches descriptors over the bus (AXI read on SoC, MRd/CplD on PCIe).
 4) DMA engine transfers payload data between device and RAM.
 5) DMA engine raises an interrupt so software can reclaim buffers.
 In double-buffer and scatter-gather modes, this repeats per descriptor.

 Interrupt flags used here